riaan-attar/ECOM/readme.md

 # MaleFashion Django Project

-This is a Django project for a male fashion website.
+This is a Django project for a Clothing Store or Prin =t On Demand Store.
 Follow the steps below to run it locally.

 ## Prerequisites